Reporting year 2021

 The ethnic diversity of the teacher workforce continues to increase, with 14.9% of teachers identifying as belonging to an ethnic minority group in November 2021 (2021/22), up from 11.2% in 2010/11.
 Within these percentages, white minorities accounted for 5.2% of teachers in 2021/22 and 4.9% in 2010/11.
 In particular, the fastest growing ethnicity group in the teacher workforce are those who identify Asian or Asian British.

-In the 2011 Census, 21.5% of the working age population of England identified as belonging to an ethnic minority group, of which 6.6% were white minorities.
+In the 2011 Census (opens in a new tab), 21.5% of the working age population of England identified as belonging to an ethnic minority group, of which 6.6% were white minorities.

 Teachers identifying in an ethnic minority group are not equally represented at leadership positions (heads, deputy heads, assistant heads).
 In 2021/22, 15.3% of White British, 8.1% of Asian or Asian British and 9.3% of Black or Black British teachers were in leadership positions.
 This has changed over time; in 2010/11, 13.9% of White British, 6.5% of Asian or Asian British and 8.1% of Black or Black British teachers were in leadership positions.
-For a deeper analysis of ethnicity in teacher leadership positions see School leadership in England 2010 to 2020: characteristics and trends.
+For a deeper analysis of ethnicity in teacher leadership positions see School leadership in England 2010 to 2020: characteristics and trends (opens in a new tab).

 Age